anandav/PaperTrade/README.md

 Webapi uses Mongodb Atlas, change the connectionstring in .env file to point to your mongodb instance (not tested in local instances).

  ## Build
- Client build (npm run build) will build app and move the dist to '/server/public' folder
+ Client build (npm run build) will build app and move the dist to '/server/public' folder.

+> :warning: Authentication and Authorization in not implemeted, will implement SAML/OAuth  in futurechit .

+> :warning: Delete functionality won't ask for conformation.